 IMPORTANT: AT approval takes one week in our office and longer if you are missing documents or the documents do not meet the requirements.
 Please plan ahead; we cannot accommodate expedite requests.

-- Upload the documents to the Online Request for J-1 Academic Training form.
-In this case, you do not need to come to OIA to submit your application.
+Upload the documents outlined below to the Online Request for J-1 Academic Training form.

 AT Employment Letter Template: This is not your job offer letter!
 Your employer letter must contain ALL information listed on the template above.
 In almost all cases, offer letters will not suffice for AT application purposes.
 If you are going to submit an offer letter, please highlight where all of the required information is on the letter.
 Submission of an insufficient employer letter will significantly delay your application processing.
 We highly recommend using the AT Employment Letter template linked above.

 This letter must be on letterhead stationery and signed by your prospective employer.
 It must including ALL of the following information:

 - Your full, legal name

 - The goals and objectives of the training